 - Blue Fox Classic Vibrax – This is my go-to spinner for trout and steelhead all year.
 Its wider blade is best for a slower and higher retrieve.
 Check Price and Colors

 - Blue Fox Flash Spinner – A longer narrow blade for more depth and faster speed – Check Price and Colors

 - Panther Martin – An old favorite of many anglers and a spinner everyone should own.
 Check Price and Color

 - Wordens Rooster Tail Spinner – A great trout spinner with a weighted body and a pulsating feather tail, that comes in many great colors.
-Check Price and Colors
+Check Price or at Check Price at Amazon.

 How To Fish Spinners